HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 ## Conclusion

 So there you have it, a snapshot of the state of media on the web in 2022.
-We've seen just how pervasive images and (increasingly) videos are on the web, and have gained some insight into how the web's images and videos are encoded and embedded.
-The most exciting developments for me this year are the accelerating (and still nascent) adoption of AVIF and the ever-increasing adoption of lazy-loading and adaptive bitrate streaming.
-There were, however, some frustrating aspects, including the almost complete lack of wide-gamut colorspaces; the undying zombie format that is GIF (in both its both animated and more surprisingly non-animated forms); and the way that both sizes and lazy-loading – two features designed for performance – are (through improper use) hurting performance on a significant number of pages.
+We've seen just how pervasive images and—increasingly—videos are on the web, and have gained some insight into how the web's images and videos are encoded and embedded.
+The most exciting developments for me this year are the accelerating—and still nascent—adoption of AVIF and the ever-increasing adoption of lazy-loading and adaptive bitrate streaming.

+There were, however, some frustrating aspects, including the almost complete lack of wide-gamut colorspaces; the undying zombie format that is GIF (in both its both animated and more surprisingly non-animated forms); and the way that both sizes and lazy-loading—two features designed for performance–are (through improper use) hurting performance on a significant number of pages.

 Here's to more effective visual communication on the web in 2023!